The Banker (TV series)

 The Banker (Korean: 더 뱅커) is a 2019 South Korean television series starring Kim Sang-joong, Chae Shi-ra, Yoo Dong-geun and Kim Tae-woo.
-It is based on the Japanese manga Kansayaku Nozaki Shuhei which was written by Ryouka Shuu and illustrated by Shigeru Noda from 1998 to 2002.
-The series aired on MBC's Wednesdays and Thursdays at 22:00 KST time slot from March 27 to May 16, 2019.
+It is based on the Japanese manga Kansayaku Nozaki Shuhei which was written by Ryōka Shū and illustrated by Shigeru Noda from 1998 to 2002.
+The series aired on MBC's Wednesdays and Thursdays at 22:00 KST from March 27 to May 16, 2019.

 Synopsis

 No Dae-ho, an honest banker, tries to fight corruption.